Skalador/skalador.github.io/content/post/gaming-on-linux-with-a-decade-old-hardware/index.md

 - Looking at forums you occasionally found threads about people complaining to be banned, because they were playing on a non supported operating system

 ## Why now?
 As time has passed, I was evaluating if I want to migrate my Windows 10 to Windows 11.
-After checking the [system requirements for Windows 11](https://www.microsoft.com/en-us/windows/windows-11-specifications), I found out that I my PC lacking on the following parts:
+After checking the [system requirements for Windows 11](https://www.microsoft.com/en-us/windows/windows-11-specifications), I found out that my PC was lacking on the following parts:
 - Convert Master Boot Record (MBR) to GUID Partition Table (GPT) to enable UEFI boot
 - No Trusted Platform Module (TPM)
 - Unsupported processor